CO DAVID J. LEAHY SCHOLARSHIP EXAM

 FRANCIS P. BEIRNE SCHOLARSHIP Francis P. Beirne was the Chairman of the St. Patrick’s Day Parade in the 1990s.
 He was a man of immense popularity with the Parade organizations and is best known as the person who protected and saved the Parade at a difficult time.
 He was from Carrick-on-Shannon Co.
 Leitrim and was a strong supporter and friend of John Cardinal O’Connor and the Church.

 MARGARET O’ROURKE SCHOLARSHIP Margaret O’Rourke was the Parade Secretary in the 1980s & 1990s and a close personal friend of Francis P. Beirne.
 Both of them worked together in protecting the Parade.
-Margaret was known as a compassionate and gracious lady who worked diligently behind the scenes for the Parade.
+Margaret was a compassionate and gracious lady who worked diligently behind the scenes for the Parade.
 She attended many advisory meetings and helped guide Parade matters at a difficult time in the Parade’s history.

 NCLEES College Scholarship